ZaeemAsvat/musicplayer/README.md

 - Creating personalized playlists unique to each user
 - Categorizing tracks according to moods such as happy, sad, calm and energetic

-Note that this project is in very early stages and the key features are yet to be completed as yet, therefore the application is not the most stable at this point in time.
+Note that this project is in very early stages and the key features are yet to be completed, therefore the application is not the most stable at this point in time.